Alcalde

 Alcalde (/ælˈkældi/; [alˈkalðe]) is the traditional Spanish municipal magistrate, who had both judicial and administrative functions.
 An alcalde was, in the absence of a corregidor, the presiding officer of the Castilian cabildo (the municipal council) and judge of first instance of a town.
 Alcaldes were elected annually, without the right to reelection for two or three years, by the regidores (council members) of the municipal council.
 The office of the alcalde was signified by a staff of office, which they were to take with them when doing their business.
-A woman who holds the office is termed an Alcaldesa.
+A woman who holds the office is termed an alcaldesa.

 In New Spain (Mexico), alcaldes mayores were chief administrators in colonial-era administrative territories termed alcaldías mayores; in colonial-era Peru the units were called corregimientos.

-Alcalde was also a title given to Indian officials inside the Spanish missions, who performed a large variety of duties for the Franciscan missionaries.
+Alcalde was also a title given to Indigenous (Native American) leaders inside the Spanish missions, who performed a large variety of duties for the Franciscan missionaries.

 Medieval origins

 The office of the alcalde evolved during the Reconquista as new lands were settled by the expanding kingdoms of León and Castile.
 As fortified settlements in the area between the Douro and Tagus rivers became true urban centers, they gained, from their feudal lords or the kings of Leon and Castile, the right to have councils.
 Among the rights that these councils had was to elect a municipal judge (iudex in Latin and juez in Spanish).
 These judges were assisted in their duties by various assistant judges, called alcaldes, whose number depended on the number of parishes the town had.
 The title alcalde was borrowed from the Arabic al qaḍi (قاضي), meaning "the judge."

 The word alcalde originally was used for simple judges, as in Andalusian Arabic.
 Only later was it applied to the presiding municipal magistrate.
 This early use continued to be reflected in its other uses, such as alcaldes del crimen, the judges in the audiencias; Alcaldes de la Casa y Corte de Su Majestad, who formed the highest tribunal in Castile and also managed the royal court; alcaldes mayores, a synonym for corregidor; and alcaldes de barrio, who were roughly the equivalent of British parish constables.
 Because of this, the municipal alcalde was often referred to as an alcalde ordinario.